billsix/programmingFromTheGroundUp/docs/source/functions.rst

    movl %esp, %eax

-then FIXMEAMPeax; would just hold the pointer to the top of the stack rather than the value at the top.
-Putting FIXMEAMPesp; in parenthesis causes the computer to go to indirect addressing mode, and therefore we get the value pointed to by FIXMEAMPesp-indexed;.
+then %eax; would just hold the pointer to the top of the stack rather than the value at the top.
+Putting %esp; in parenthesis causes the computer to go to indirect addressing mode, and therefore we get the value pointed to by %esp;.
 If we want to access the value right below the top of the stack, we can simply issue this
 instruction: